27 Things I’m Not Buying in 2026

 There’s a big difference between a haircut that actually feels necessary and the autopilot cycle of nails, lashes, brows, and other treatments.

-I’ve never really experienced getting my nails professionally designed, only the usual clean and trim, because long nails with intricate designs feel uncomfortable and I’m not paying extra for it.
+Personally, I’ve never really gone for professionally designed nails — just the usual clean and trim — because long nails with intricate designs feel uncomfortable to me, and I’m not keen on paying extra for something I won’t really use or enjoy.

 Books that collect dust

-I used to buy physical books all the time, thinking I needed a shelf full of them, until my boyfriend got me a Kindle.
-Now most of my reading lives on one device, and those stacks of paperbacks mostly just gather dust.
+I used to buy physical books all the time, thinking I needed shelves full of them, until my boyfriend got me a Kindle.
+Now, most of my reading lives on one device, and those stacks of paperbacks mostly just gather dust.

 Gym gimmicks and fitness gadgets